Arizona Constitution and Arizona's Political History.

 There are other significant differences, too.

 For one, the federal constitution creates a single executive who, in turn, appoints heads of departments.
-In contrast, Arizonans separately elect several of the most critical executive branch officeholders (other than the lieutenant governor, who is elected on a joint ticket with the governor).
+In contrast, Arizonans separately elect several of the most important executive branch officeholders (other than the lieutenant governor, who is elected on a joint ticket with the governor).

-Following the diversity allowed by the states under the Tenth Amendment, the Arizona Constitution has several features that result from the state's specific needs.
+Following the diversity allowed the states under the Tenth Amendment, the Arizona Constitution has several features that result from the state's specific needs.
 One clear example is that the scarcity of water in the desert means the Arizona Constitution has a section explicitly rejecting the kinds of water rights that exist in the wetter eastern United States, rights that were themselves drawn from England’s legal traditions.

 Discussion Prompt 1: The US constitution establishes the federal government and establishes certain limits on state governments.
 What document creates Arizona’s state government?
 Can you name any differences in how it operates and how the US government operates?